mikenoethiger/bank-server/readme.md

 The same docker image also contains the compiled CLI client.
 If both, the client and the server run in a container they need to be connected to the same docker network in order to communicate with each other.

-Create a docker network (excute only once):
+Create a docker network (execute only once):

 ```
 docker network create bank-server